The authenticity of St. Patrick’s Day traditions

 MARCHING IN MARCH: St. Patrick’s Day paraders bring traditional dances and instrumental performances to the streets of New York City.

-Sohum Sarwate, Copy Editor
+Sohum Sarwate, Editor In Chief

 Bright green decorations, lucky clovers and sneaky leprechauns—whether you’re Irish or not, it’s likely that you’re familiar with the festive spring holiday of St. Patrick’s Day.